uranija/SandwichClub/README.md

 # Sandwich Club Project

 ## Project Overview
-In this project, you will complete the **Sandwich Club** app to show the details of each sandwich once it is selected.
+**Sandwich Club** app to
+shows the details of each sandwich once it is selected.

 ## Why this Project